notvillers/GoDaddyAPI-dyndns/README.md

 When you are running it by yourself, it writes out all of the logs to cli too.

 ### Running it with a system daemon
-Example for runnin the bot with a simple utility tool like crontab:
+Example for running the bot with a simple utility tool like crontab:
 ```
 */15 * * * * python3 {path_to_directory}/bot.py
 ```